usydnlp-conda/usydnlp-conda/README.md

 ## DAD

-The CONDA and LOL datasets were developed using the method outlined in [CONDA: a CONtextual Dual-Annotated dataset for in-game toxicity understanding and detection](https://arxiv.org/abs/2106.06213) and provided by the University of Sydney's NLP Group.
+The CONDA and LOL dual-annotated datasets were developed using the method outlined in [CONDA: a CONtextual Dual-Annotated dataset for in-game toxicity understanding and detection](https://arxiv.org/abs/2106.06213) and provided by the University of Sydney's NLP Group.
 Below is an example of the intent/slot annotation from the paper.

 <p align="center">
   <img width="450" src="/static/conda.png">